SuperOfficeDocs/superoffice-docs/docs/api/api-reference/soap/Services88/CRMScript/ExecuteScript.md

 ---
-uid: services88-crmscript-executescript
 title: Services88.CRMScriptAgent.ExecuteScript SOAP
-Generated: true
+generated: 1
+uid: Services88-CRMScript-ExecuteScript
 ---

-# Services88 CRMScript ExecuteScript SOAP
+# Services88 CRMScript ExecuteScript

 SOAP request and response examples **Remote/Services88/CRMScript.svc** Implemented by the <see cref="M:SuperOffice.Services88.ICRMScriptAgent.ExecuteScript">SuperOffice.Services88.ICRMScriptAgent.ExecuteScript</see> method.

 ## ExecuteScript

-Execute a CRMScript with parameters
+Execute a CRMScript with parameters, returning printed output value.
 <para /><b>Online Restricted:</b> The CRMScript agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 * **cRMScriptId:** The id of the CRMScript to execute